Looking for something else?

 Tokenization offers an alternative to companies struggling to get and stay compliant with the PCI Data Security Standard.
 In this tip, PCI DSS expert and QSA Ed Moyle explains how tokenization attempts to minimize the amount of data the business needs to keep on hand, and how tokenization can help with PCI DSS compliance woes.

-PCI DSS compliance help: Using frameworks, technology to aid efforts (see link
+PCI DSS compliance help: Using frameworks, technology to aid efforts (see link below)

 The 12 Payment Card Industry Data Security Standard (PCI DSS) requirements all come with their own pitfalls and questions, often leaving security professionals frustrated with the regulation's strict guidelines, and eager to seek out advice and a little help for achieving compliance with the PCI DSS.